Quick answer

-When cooked until very soft, green beans make an excellent finger food for baby-led weaning (BLW).
-Offering a whole long bean as a handle encourages self-feeding and fine motor skills.
+Cooked until very soft, green beans make an excellent finger food for baby-led weaning (BLW) — a whole long bean acts as a natural handle.

 When can babies eat green beans?

-Babies can start eating green beans from around 6 months of age, once they show readiness for solid foods.
+Babies can start eating green beans from around 6 months, once they show readiness for solid foods.

-Always ensure green beans are fully cooked and soft before offering them to your baby.
+Always cook green beans until fully soft and tender before offering them.

 See our first foods for baby guide for more ideas.